woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Logistic_Soft_max.md

 - For Binary classification
 - Non-linear function
 - $y = \frac{1}{1 +e^{-x}} where  \ x= net$.
-- Function’s output is always over 0 to under 1. mid value is 0.5
+- Function’s output is always over 0 to under 1. mid-value is 0.5
 <br>